ozkxr/match-json/README.md

 * Is worth to mention that you only can use JSON-data as the first argument of the function.
 Not functions or RegExp.
-* I made this for test my API endpoints, thats why it only may be used to test JSON data.
+* I made this for test my API endpoints, thats why it only acepts to test JSON data.

 ## Contribution ##